 Workers Compensation: statutory limits for accidents, disease or illness which occurred on the job and are incidental to your job.
 Employers liability provides coverage for your company if a tort claim is presented for a job-related injury.

 Umbrella: This is excess liability over and above your primary liability coverages.
-Limits are usually available to $5 or $10 million.
+Limits are usually available from $1 to $10 million.
 Higher limits may be purchased at reasonable costs.

 Other coverages to consider: Life, Accident and Health, Disability, Long Term Care, Retirement Plans, Dental Plans.